Mick Cullerton: Personal and later life

-Culleron arranged a successful sportsman's diner for Stafford Rangers in 1980 and was asked to stay on as the club's commercial manager.
+Culleron arranged a successful sportsman's dinner for Stafford Rangers in 1980 and was asked to stay on as the club's commercial manager.
 He went on to be offered the same position at Blackburn Rovers but instead was appointed at Port Vale, where he worked between 1982 and 1985.
 He quit Vale Park after feeling he lacked support from the boardroom and, rejecting an offer from Aston Villa chairman Doug Ellis, he took up the same post at Stoke City.
 He stayed with Stoke for until 1996.
 He then worked as a commentator at BBC Radio Stoke for 15 years, first covering Stoke City and then Port Vale games.
 He quit radio broadcasting after having a cochlear implant fitted.

 He married in 1972.
 He has two children: Jamie, a former captain of Leek Cricket Club and vice chairman/assistant manager of Leek CSOB, and Anna, a teacher.